 The PDO is highly correlated with sea surface temperature in the northern California Current (CC) area; thus we often speak of the PDO as being in one of two phases, a "warm phase" and a "cool phase," according to the sign of sea–surface temperature anomalies along the Pacific Coast of North America.
 These phases result from the direction of winter winds in the North Pacific: winter winds blowing chiefly from the southwest result in warmer conditions in the northern CC.
 The CC warms at such times due to onshore transport of warm waters that normally lie offshore.
 Conversely, when winds blow chiefly from the north, upwelling occurs both in the open ocean and at the coast, leading to cooler conditions in the northern CC.

 Warm and cold phases can persist for decades.
 For example, a warm phase continued from 1925 to 1946 (red bars in Figure PDO-01), and a cool phase from 1947 to 1976 (blue bars).
-From 1977 to 1998, another 21–year warm phase occurred.
-However, these decadal cycles have recently broken down: in late 1998, the PDO entered a cold phase that lasted only 4 years followed by a warm phase of 3 years, from 2002 to 2005, neutral until August 2007 and abruptly changing to a negative phase that lasted through 2013, nearly 6 years, with only a short interruption during the moderate El Niño in fall/winter 2009-2010 (Figure TA-01).
-Ninñ
+From 1977 to 1998, another 21—year warm phase occurred.
+However, these decadal cycles have recently broken down: in late 1998, the PDO entered a cold phase that lasted only 4 years followed by a warm phase of 3 years, from 2002 to 2005, neutral until August 2007 and abruptly changing to a negative phase that lasted through 2013, nearly 6 years, with only a short interruption during the moderate El Nino in fall/winter 2009-2010 (Figure TA-01).
+Since the beginning of 2014, however, the PDO has switched phase again and has been strongly positive.

 Dr. Nathan Mantua and his colleagues were the first to show that adult salmon catches in the Northeast Pacific were correlated with the Pacific Decadal Oscillation (Mantua et al. 1997).
 They noted that in the Pacific Northwest, the cool PDO years of 1947–1976 coincided with high returns of Chinook salmon and coho salmon to Oregon rivers.
 Conversely, during the warm PDO cycle that followed (1977–1998), salmon numbers declined steadily.

-Adult spring Chinook salmon runs declined again, beginning with fish that had entered the sea in 2003 and had experienced poor conditions associated with the positive PDO signal in that year.
-This decline continued for 3 years, until 2008 and 2009, when returns began to increase, as we predicted based on ocean conditions during 2006–2007.
-With the strongly negative PDO in effect for juvenile Chinook salmon that entered the ocean in spring 2008, we predicted high adult returns of these fish in 2010.
-In fact, the third highest returns on record were recorded in 2010.
+Adult spring Chinook salmon returns declined again in 2005, likely from poor survival of juvenile fish that entered the sea in 2003 and experienced poor ocean conditions associated with the positive PDO signal in that year.
+This decline continued for 3 years, until 2008 and 2009, when returns began to increase, as we predicted based on ocean conditions during 2006—2007.
+Since 2013, we’ve observed the highest adult returns of fall Chinook salmon since 1965, which is likely attributed to the strongly negative PDO phase beginning in 2011.